 We combine our advertising and human rights expertise to help implement industry, platform, and policy interventions – and embed human rights within relevant commercial and political decision-making, globally.

-Our 150+ members include GSK, Virgin Media O2, British Gas, Innocent Drinks and Nationwide Building Society; network media agencies Group M, Havas Media, and Omnicom Media Group; plus, leading civil society groups, including the UN Office of the High Commissioner for Human Rights, Global Disinformation Index, and the Institute for Strategic Dialogue.
+Our 150+ members include Haleon, Virgin Media O2, British Gas, Innocent Drinks and Nationwide Building Society; network media agencies Group M, Havas Media, and Omnicom Media Group; plus, leading civil society groups, including the UN Office of the High Commissioner for Human Rights, Global Disinformation Index, and the Institute for Strategic Dialogue.
 Our founders and staff are based in London, UK.

 We work directly with advertising platforms, media owners and publishers to pioneer positive changes and set new human rights precedents within the industry.